mariomelo/.config/README.md

-# Configuração de ambiente de trabalho

-Os _dotfiles_ deste repositório configuram os seguintes utilitários:
+# My configuration files

+**NOTE:** The install scripts are meant for OSX 🍎.
+I'll add Linux 🐧 in the future, but feel free to contribute though.

+The install scripts will install the following tools:

 * ohmyzsh
 * Slate
 * Nvim
 * Brew

-### Instalação
+### How to install

-1 - Clone este repositório na sua `home` e execute o comando:
+1 - Clone this repo into your `home` folder and run:

 `bash ~/.config/install/install_all.sh`

-2 - Seja feliz :)
+2 - Be happy :)